FlorianBen/VGC50X-EPICS/README.md

 - [ ] Gauge configuration
   - No implemented, too related to gauge type
 - [ ] Advanced settings
+  - No implemented, testing settings may be dangerous to use during operation

 ## Prerequisites